Progressive Dems fire back at Obama after he criticizes 'Defund the police' movement

 "We lose people in the hands of police," Rep. Ilhan Omar, D-Minn., shot back.
 "It’s not a slogan but a policy demand.
 And centering the demand for equitable investments and budgets for communities across the country gets us progress and safety."

 Rep.-elect Cori Bush, D-Mo., echoed that sentiment, saying the movement is not a slogan but a "mandate for keeping our people alive."
-Bush cited the fatal police shootings of Breonna Taylor in her Kentucky home in March and of Michael Brown in Ferguson, Mo. in 2014.
-(The Missouri Democrat has previously said the Ferguson protests propelled her to enter politics).
+Bush cited the fatal police shootings of Breonna Taylor in her Kentucky home in March and of Michael Brown in Ferguson, Mo., in 2014.
+(The Missouri Democrat has previously said the Ferguson protests propelled her to enter politics.)

 "With all due respect, Mr. President—let’s talk about losing people," Bush tweeted.
 "We lost Michael Brown Jr. We lost Breonna Taylor.
 We’re losing our loved ones to police violence.
 It’s not a slogan.
 It’s a mandate for keeping our people alive.
 Defund the police."